tessamcdonnel/STAT-217-R-Course/chapter4.md

 Note: Remember that after we create an object (i.e. sample1 and sample2) we need to type the object name to view it *(I have already typed this for you in the R Script)*.
 *** =instructions
-- take a random sample of 30 from the variable `weight` in the `ChickWeight` dataset, assign this sample to `sample1`
+- take a random sample of 20 from the variable `Diet` in the `ChickWeight` dataset, assign this sample to `sample1`
-- take another random sample of 30 from the same variable, but assign this sample to `sample2`
+- take another random sample of 20 from the same variable, but assign this sample to `sample2`
 - After clicking 'Submit Answer', look at the contents of `sample1` and `sample2`.
 Are they the same?
 *** =hint